HPCToolkit/hpcviewer.e4/CONTRIBUTING.md

    > For many commits, try:
    >
    > ```
-   > git rebase -x 'git commit --amend -s --no-edit' develop
+   > git rebase -x 'git commit --amend -s --no-edit' main
    > ```

-1. Read over the [LICENSE](/LICENSE) for information on how your contribution will be licensed when distributed as part of HPCToolkit.
+1. Read over the [LICENSE](/LICENSE) for information on how your contribution will be licensed when distributed as part of HPCViewer.

 ### Before you push your changes